They say…

 De Bierkoning,

 Like the beers, the customers come from far and wide including the US and Britain – as usual for cosmopolitan Amsterdam, English is fluently spoken.
-The shop enjoys a prime site a few paces from Damplein and, fittingly for a beer king, around the corner from the Royal Palace.
+The enjoys a prime site a few paces from Damplein and, fittingly for a beer king, around the corner from the Royal Palace.
 As beer sellers go, this is one of the crown jewels.

 Fact file